Squanto: Native culture

 The tribes who lived in southern New England at the beginning of the 17th century referred to themselves as Ninnimissinuok, a variation of the Narragansett word Ninnimissinnȗwock meaning "people" and signifying "familiarity and shared identity".
 Tisquantum's tribe of the Patuxets occupied the coastal area west of Cape Cod Bay, and he told an English trader that the Patuxets once numbered 2,000.
 They spoke a dialect of Eastern Algonquian common to tribes as far west as Narragansett Bay.
 The various Algonquian dialects of Southern New England were sufficiently similar to allow effective communications.
-The term patuxet refers to the site of Plymouth, Massachusetts and means "at the little falls". referencing Morison.
+The term patuxet refers to the site of Plymouth, Massachusetts, and means "at the little falls" referencing Morison.
 Morison gives Mourt's Relation as authority for both assertions.

-The annual growing season in southern Maine and Canada was not long enough to produce maize harvests, and the Indian tribes in those areas were required to live a fairly nomadic existence, while the southern New England Algonquins were "sedentary cultivators" by contrast.
+The annual growing season in southern Maine and Canada was not long enough to produce maize harvests.
+Indian tribes in those areas were required to live a fairly nomadic existence, while the southern New England Algonquins were "sedentary cultivators" by contrast.
 They grew enough for their own winter needs and for trade, especially to northern tribes, and enough to relieve the colonists' distress for many years when their harvests were insufficient.

 The groups that made up the Ninnimissinuok were presided over by one or two sachems.
 The chief functions of the sachems were to allocate land for cultivation, to manage the trade with other sachems or more distant tribes, to dispense justice (including capital punishment), to collect and store tribute from harvests and hunts, and leading in war.

 Sachems were advised by "principal men" of the community called ahtaskoaog, generally called "nobles" by the colonists.
 Sachems achieved consensus through the consent of these men, who probably also were involved in the selection of new sachems.
 One or more principal men were generally present when sachems ceded land.
 There was a class called the pniesesock among the Pokanokets which collected the annual tribute to the sachem, led warriors into battle, and had a special relationship with their god Abbomocho (Hobbomock) who was invoked in pow wows for healing powers, a force that the colonists equated with the devil.
 The priest class came from this order, and the shamans also acted as orators, giving them political power within their societies.
 Salisbury has suggested that Tisquantum was a pniesesock.
 This class may have produced something of a praetorian guard, equivalent to the "valiant men" described by Roger Williams among the Narragansetts, the only Southern New England society with an elite class of warriors.
 In addition to the class of commoners (sanops), there were outsiders who attached themselves to a tribe.
 They had few rights except the expectation of protection against any common enemy.